ITU-BDSA23-GROUP7/Chirp/docs/report.md

         app -->>- webBrowser: Response
     webBrowser -->>- user: Response
 ```
+This sequence diagram shows what happens when a user accesses the web application.

+It also shows what happens if the user is authenticated, including what happens if the user hasn't been added to the database yet.

 # Process

 ## Build, test, release, and deployment

+### automatic build and test

 ```mermaid
 stateDiagram
   state "Build Ubuntu" as build_ubuntu